JetBrains/teamcity-documentation/topics/build-agents-configuration-and-maintenance.md

 ## Viewing TeamCity agents details

-The __Agents__ page of the TeamCity Web UI provides the comprehensive information on the TeamCity agents.
+The __Agents__ page of the TeamCity web UI provides the comprehensive information on the TeamCity agents.
 The number of tabs on the page may differ depending on your agent setup.

 ### Connected / Disconnected